mdafnan3579/AI_Research_Assistant/README.md

-# Welcome to Ai research assistant project
+Welcome to Ai research assistant project
+This app is designed for consulting, private equity, and research teams who need a fast, reliable, and AI-powered transcription & insights tool.

 Follow these steps to get this project: